 If the markets are not open during your visit, or if you prefer to grab lunch somewhere else, there are a few options outside of Cuyahoga Valley National Park.

 We had lunch at Piada Italian Street Food in Cuyahoga Falls.
 This restaurant serves create-your-own Italian dishes with a similar idea as Chipotle.
-Also in Cuyahoga Falls are the Blue Door Bakery, which serves European cuisine and pastries for breakfast and lunch, and First Watch, which serves healthy breakfast and brunch options until 2:30 pm.
+Also in Cuyahoga Falls are the Blue Door Cafe and Bakery, which serves European cuisine and pastries for breakfast and lunch, and First Watch, which serves healthy breakfast and brunch options until 2:30 pm.
 Cuyahoga Falls is a 12 minute drive from Beaver Marsh.

 Early Afternoon: Brandywine Falls